asiffer/netspot/README.md

 - **HTTP** (`127.0.0.1:11000`)
 - **Go RPC** (`127.0.0.1:11001`)

-While the HTTP API is rather general, the RPC endpoint is likely to be used by Go clients (like the built-in `netspotctl` client).
+While the HTTP API is rather general, the RPC endpoint is likely to be useful only for Go clients (like the built-in `netspotctl` client).

 You can modify or desactivate the endpoints through CLI flags.
 ```bash